Our variable tariff prices.

 • No certainty of price over the longer term

 If you are considering switching to a variable energy tariff, it is important to do your homework and shop around for the best deal.
-You should also consider your energy usage patterns and how they might be affected by price fluctuations.
+You should also consider your energy use patterns and how they might be affected by price fluctuations.

 What is the difference between variable and fixed energy tariffs?